Helping a child to feel less isolated

-Every journey with a brain tumour is different.
-Following diagnosis, many children will need time off school.
-Some will have regular admissions for treatment and all will need time off for follow-up scans and other appointments, and sometimes because they feel unwell from side-effects, such as fatigue.
-As well as missing their school work, it’s easy for them to miss out on school social events or feel left out from the general gossip which could make them feel isolated.
+Following a brain tumour diagnosis, many children will need time off school due to treatment, follow-up scans and other appointments, and sometimes because they feel unwell from side-effects, such as fatigue.
+As well as missing school work, they may miss out on school social events or feel left out from the general gossip which could make them feel isolated.

-Isolation is one of the biggest challenges a child with a brain tumour can face, so it’s really important that if a child isn’t in school, for any period of time, they’re not forgotten about.
+As isolation is one of the biggest challenges a child with a brain tumour can face, it’s really important that if a child isn’t in school, for any period of time, they’re not forgotten about.

-Here we’ve put together some ideas, practical tips and advice on ways to make sure the child still feels included.
+Here we’ve put together some ideas, practical tips and advice on ways to avoid isolation and make sure the child still feels included.

 - Continue to call out the child’s name when doing the register.
 This will be a reminder to their classmates that they are still a member of the class